nicklally/gathering/README.md

 Live demo (in progress): https://nicklally.github.io/gathering/

-Begin by using the search engine to query OpenStreetMap features.
+Begin by using the search to query OpenStreetMap features.
 Some sample queries:

     * building
     * highway